 Looking for something that used to be on the Queens Memory website?

-In honor of the 25th anniversary of the Queens Pride Parade, Queens Memory is partnering with the La Guardia and Wagner Archives at LaGuardia Community College/CUNY, with support from the Robert David Lion Gardiner Foundation and the Queens Museum, to develop an LGBTQ oral history project.
+In honor of the 25th anniversary of the Queens Pride Parade, Queens Memory is partnering with the La Guardia and Wagner Archives at LaGuardia Community College/CUNY to develop an LGBTQ oral history project.
 Queens Memory will interview people in their homes, at libraries, and at local LGBTQ community service organizations across the borough.
-The oral histories will be featured in conjunction with an exhibit about LGBTQ history in Queens, which will open on June 2.
-For more information about both these projects, visit the Queens Memory website at queensmemory.org.
+Selections from these oral histories are featured in The Lavender Line, an exhibit about LGBTQ history in Queens, running from June 9th - July 30th, 2017.

 Introducing the Queens Memory App!